Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ### Custom slaves free sound

-- `SlavesFreeSound` is now dehardcoded from `AudioVisual` and can be set to each slave.
+- `SlavesFreeSound` is now dehardcoded from `AudioVisual` and can be set individually for each enslaved unit type.

 In `rulesmd.ini`